rciam/rciam-docs/docs/developer/guide-for-sps.md

 ## User authorisation

-The following information about the authenticated user can be provided by OpenAIRE Login in order to control user access to resources:
+The following information about the authenticated user can be provided by OpenAIRE AAI in order to control user access to resources:

 1. VO/group membership and role information about the authenticated user